 Although mental status is usually simple to assess, often it is not possible to confirm intact recurrent laryngeal nerve (RLN) function before attempting extubation simply by relying on the patient’s ability to cough and swallow secretions.
 The risk of injury to the RLN is increased in the thoracic surgery population because many procedures involve anatomic dissection or traction on structures near the left mainstem bronchus where the RLN branches from the vagus.1 Postextubation evaluation revealing a weak voice and ineffective cough should prompt direct laryngoscopic evaluation of the hypopharynx and vocal cords, followed by vocal cord medialization if indicated.2

 Several factors contribute to respiratory muscle dysfunction after thoracic surgery.
 Pain is a major contributor.
-Thus, selection of an appropriate analgesic regimen is essential for preventing postoperative respiratory failure.3 Studies of respiratory muscle function also have demonstrated that diaphragmatic contractility is compromised by somatic reflex ...
+Thus, selection of an appropriate analgesic regimen is essential for preventing postoperative respiratory failure.3 Studies of respiratory muscle function also have demonstrated that diaphragmatic contractility is ...